top of page

 Students collaborate when the task requires them to work in pairs or groups to discuss a topic or problem.
 Individuals from outside the classroom, such as students from various courses or schools and community members or experts, may be included in students working in pairs or groups.
 Students can also collaborate in person or via technology.
 Students must share responsibility when discussing in pairs or groups.
 Shared responsibility entails more than simply assisting one another: students must collaboratively own the task and be mutually responsible for its accomplishment.

 Suppose the group activity involves students or people from outside the classroom.
 In that case, it qualifies as shared responsibility only if the students and the participants shoulder the blame for the work's outcome.
 When discussing critical issues that will influence their collaborative work, students should make significant decisions collectively.
 Substantive decisions impact students' work content, technique, or outcome.
 When all students contribute to the team's success, the students' work becomes interdependent.
-To meet these criteria, students must create an interdependent product or other interdependent outcomes.
+Students must create an interdependent product or other interdependent outcomes to meet these criteria.
 The majority of interdependent work is divided into two levels of accountability: individual accountability and group accountability.

 a.
 Collaboration Rubrics and Decision Steps